telerik/reporting-docs/interactivity/actions/sorting-action/overview.md

 You can add interactive sort buttons to enable a user to toggle between, raw, ascending and descending order for rows in a Table, for rows and columns in a `Crosstab`, for report details or groups and for `Graph` groups.
 The most common use of the interactive sorting action is to add a _sort button_ to every column header textbox/item.
 The user can then choose which column to sort by.

-With that being, you can add an interactive sorting button to any report item, not just column header textboxes.
+With that being said, you can add an interactive sorting button to any report item, not just column header textboxes.
 For example, for a `TextBox` in a row outside a row group, for child group rows or columns, or for the detail rows or columns.
 You can also combine fields into a single expression, and then sort by multiple fields.

 ## Add Interactive Sorting Action